Exabyte-io/documentation/docs/tutorials/electronic/electronic-density-mesh.md

 Once the computation is complete at the end of Job execution, switching to the [Files tab](../../jobs/ui/files-tab.md) of [Job Viewer](../../jobs/ui/viewer.md) will show a listing of the files and directories on the system associated with the electronic density job under consideration.

-These files entries can be clicked upon in order to [download](../../data-in-objectstorage/actions/download.md) them to the local disk.
-The file that needs to be downloaded in this case is the aforementioned "density.xsf" output file containing the results for the electronic charge density computation.
+The file that is of interest to us in this case is the aforementioned "density.xsf" output file, containing the results for the electronic charge density computation.

 ## Preparing for Visualization

 Following Job execution, we are now ready to visualize graphically the electron density mesh.
 The next step is to open a [Remote Desktop Connection](../../remote-connection/remote-desktop.md) so that graphical interface programs for [visualization](../../software-directory/overview.md#analysis-tools) purposes can be run.
 Instructions on how to open the [Remote Desktop Interface](../../remote-connection/remote-desktop.md) starting from our [Web Interface](../../ui/overview.md) can be found [here](../../remote-connection/actions/open-desktop.md).

-Next steps depend on the [analysis and visualization software](../../software-directory/overview.md#analysis-tools) preferred by the user.
-We provide below two examples, for the cases of [XCrysden](../../software-directory/analysis/xcrysden.md) and [VESTA](../../software-directory/analysis/vesta.md) respectively.
+The next steps depend on the [analysis and visualization software](../../software-directory/overview.md#analysis-tools) preferred by the user.
+We provide below two examples supported on our platform, for the cases of [XCrysden](../../software-directory/analysis/xcrysden.md) and [VESTA](../../software-directory/analysis/vesta.md) respectively.
 Instructions on how to open Applications in the Remote Desktop Environment can be retrieved [in this page](../../remote-connection/actions-rd/open-app.md).

 > If the [default project](../../jobs/projects.md) was used for the electron charge density calculation, then the location of the "density.xsf" output file referenced in what follows will be: `/home/<username>/data/<username>/<job name>/`.
-Otherwise the full path to the file is shown underneath the filename among the list of entries in the [Files tab](../../jobs/ui/files-tab.md) of [Job Viewer](../../jobs/ui/viewer.md).
+Otherwise, the full path to the file is shown underneath the filename among the list of entries in the [Files tab](../../jobs/ui/files-tab.md) of [Job Viewer](../../jobs/ui/viewer.md).

 ## Visualize Charge Density with XCrysden